-TCu 380Ag IUD may be inserted during the first part of menstrual cycle, provided the woman is not pregnant and has been consistently using an effective contraceptive since her
+TCu 380Plus IUD may be inserted during the first part of menstrual cycle, provided the woman is not pregnant and has been consistently using an effective contraceptive since her last menses.

 Many clinicians prefer to insert the IUD within seven days of the onset of menstruation because the cervical opening is slightly dilated during this time, making insertion easier and pregnancy very unlikely.
 Insertion during these days also is likely to result in less discomfort, cramping and spotting for the patient.
-Given its small diameter, the insertion tube is easy to introduce and usually does not call for further dilation.
+Given its small diameter, the insertion tube is easy to introduce and usually does not call for further dilation opened or damaged.
+Insertion must not be carried out if the IUD or its accessories are damaged.